mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/shortcut_settings.rst

 .. versionadded:: 5.0

-   Actions, which includes everything that can be assigned a shortcut, can now be searched with :kdb:`Ctrl + Enter`, reducing the need to assign a shortcut to every single action.
+   Actions, which includes everything that can be assigned a shortcut, can now be searched with :kbd:`Ctrl + Enter`, reducing the need to assign a shortcut to every single action.
 This itself is called the :guilabel:`Search Actions` shortcut, and can also be reassigned if desired.

 Menu Items
 ----------